*This post may contain affiliate links, see our disclosure policy for details.

 - Full fat yogurt (regular or Greek)

-- Baby food pouches (super easy in a pinch!)
+- Baby food pouches or other store-bought baby food (super easy in a pinch!)

 - Butter or ghee (a great way to add fat and calories to a meal!)